blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/statelessscan.md

  * [solution_name] will fail with FAILURE_POLICY_VIOLATION if any component violates Black Duck polices with a CRITICAL or BLOCKER severity.
     * See the Black Duck documentation for a list of policy conditions that are supported by Stateless Scan.
  * Stateless Scan will not create a Project or Version on Black Duck.
+ * Stateless Scan cannot create a Risk or Notices report.

 ## Invocation
  * To invoke a stateless signature scan only